 Students will be required to complete 6 credit hours of FY electives as an FY Program requirement.
 A current list of approved courses is provided in the Registrar's course directory.
-Of the 6 credit hours, 1.5 must satisfy the FY Leadership requirement identified in Section f above.

 2. Approval of First-Year Program Electives

 All FY Program electives are authorized by the faculty following the same approval process as SY electives.